cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/use-a-script-to-add-users-to-a-hold-in-ediscovery.md

   Set-CaseHoldRule -Identity <name of the hold> -Disabled $false
   ```

-- **Name of the text file with the list of users**The name of the text file from Step 2 that contains the list of users to add to the hold.
+- **Name of the text file with the list of users** - The name of the text file from Step 2 that contains the list of users to add to the hold.
 If this file is located in the same folder as the script, just type the name of the file (for example, HoldUsers.txt).
 If the text file is in another folder, type the full pathname of the file.

 After you've collected the information that the script will prompt you for, the final step is to run the script to create the new hold and add users to it.

-1. Save the following text to a Windows PowerShell script file by using a filename suffix of .ps1; for example, AddUsersToHold.ps1.
+1. Save the following text to a Windows PowerShell script file by using a filename suffix of .ps1; for example, `AddUsersToHold.ps1`.

   ```
   #script begin